Alejogb1/job-board/blog-data/i-am-not-able-to-understand-how-to-use-ivotes-contract-address-in-a-governorvotes-contract.md

 id: "i-am-not-able-to-understand-how-to-use-ivotes-contract-address-in-a-governorvotes-contract"
 ---

-alright, so you're having a bit of a head-scratcher with integrating an `ivotes` contract address into a `governorvotes` contract. i've been down this road before, it can feel a bit like trying to fit a square peg into a round hole if you're not careful with the details. let me walk you through what i've learned, based on some hard-won battles with similar setups in the past.
+, so you're having a bit of a head-scratcher with integrating an `ivotes` contract address into a `governorvotes` contract. i've been down this road before, it can feel a bit like trying to fit a square peg into a round hole if you're not careful with the details. let me walk you through what i've learned, based on some hard-won battles with similar setups in the past.

 first off, let's break down the core problem. `ivotes` usually acts as the data source for voting power – it keeps track of who has how many votes. a `governorvotes` contract, on the other hand, uses this data to enable governance proposals and voting. the trick is to make sure the `governorvotes` contract knows where to fetch the voting power from, which is your `ivotes` contract address.